diegogalanti/Minishell/README.md

 In bash the exit status is 0.
 Moreover, in minishell "testfile" contains an empty line.
 I tried to find the error and found out that command->cmd contains "ECHO" before it is assigned.
 But I could not find out, why.
 Could you please look into it, Diego?

+DIEGO: Probably because ECHO is equivalent to 0, and as there is no command the compiler should assign a initial valuie of 0.
+I created a "NONE" command, this already fixed the empty line.
+You just have now to check the exit code to be 0 instead of 1.

 ## FAILED TESTS